marcocesarato/react-native-big-list/README.md

 ## 💡 Props

-Big list have the same properties of the [ScrollView Props](https://reactnative.dev/docs/view#props) with some more additional specific [BigList Props](docs/Props.md) pretty similar to FlatList.
+Big list have the same properties of the [ScrollView Props](https://reactnative.dev/docs/view#props) with some more additional specific [BigList Props](docs/Props.md) pretty similar to FlatList and specific [BigList Methods](docs/Methods.md).

 ## 🤔 How to contribute